Skip to main content

 The private not-for-profit and for-profit sectors constitute the main education and care providers for children under three years old.

-In 2021, there were 2 549 crèches in mainland Portugal, 76.9 % of those were owned by non-profit bodies, which highlights the importance of the solidarity network in terms of early childhood care.
-Only the districts of Setúbal (45.1 %), Lisbon (38.9 %) and Porto (30.7 %) registered private for-profit crèches shares above 30 %.
-As such, only 17.4 % of children attended private crèches in the for-profit sector in 2021 (Gabinete de Estratégia e Planeamento (GEP)/Ministry of Labour, Solidarity and Social Security [MTSSS], Carta Social 2021).
+In 2022, there were 2 565 crèches in mainland Portugal, 76.9 % of those were owned by not-for-profit bodies, which were part of the solidarity network in terms of early childhood care.
+Only the districts of Setúbal (45.1 %), Lisbon (38.3 %) and Porto (32.8 %) registered private for-profit crèches shares above 30 %.
+As such, only 23.4 % of children attended private crèches in the for-profit sector in 2022 (Gabinete de Estratégia e Planeamento (GEP)/Ministry of Labour, Solidarity and Social Security [MTSSS], Carta Social 2022).

-In line with Ordinance No 198/2022, 27 July, from September 2022, creche and childminder services managed by private non-profit institutions (IPSS) or legally equivalent institutions with a cooperation agreement with the MTSSS, will be free for all children born after 1 September 2021.
+From September 2022, creche and childminder services managed by private non-profit institutions (IPSS) or legally equivalent institutions with a cooperation agreement with the MTSSS, will be free for all children born after 1 September 2021.
 This includes food, hygiene, educational, recreational and motor skills activities, registration, insurance and after hours care.
-Similarly, all children in the 1st and 2nd income bracket benefit from free education, regardless of their age.
+Similarly, all children in the 1st and 2nd income bracket benefit from free education, regardless of their age (Ordinance No. 198/2022, 27 July).

 Once financial support is established, agreements can be signed between the state and institutions, in the case of the private not-for-profit network, and between these and the local authorities, in the case of the public network.
 In most cases, the transport of children (family home) is paid for by the local authorities.
 The costs families incur with ECEC fees for children of all ages are tax deductible.